n8henrie/n8henrie.github.io/_posts/2011-05-03-pale-bluedot.md

         </p>

         <p>
           It has been said that astronomy is a humbling and character-building experience.
 There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
-To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we’ve ever known.
+To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known.
         </p>

         <p>